Top tips for new bloggers (what experienced bloggers wish they knew)

 Camille: The one thing that I wish that I had known about blogging before I started was WordPress.
-I started on blogger because that’s all I knew.
-And 10 years later I have this huge website on blogger and I had to transfer it over to WordPress eventually.
-And I knew that was going be a headache.
+I started on Blogger because that’s all I knew.
+And 10 years later I have this huge website on Blogger and I had to transfer it over to WordPress eventually.
+I knew that was going be a headache.
 And it was.

 Friends, if you are a singing time leader or if you know one, which you do if you are a member of The Church of Jesus Christ of Latter Day Saints, make sure you check out Camille’s website.
 She has the best ideas for primary singing time leaders.
 That website is Camille’s Primary Ideas.

 Janet has been an author and a blogger for some time and a while back she was asked to consult for a mattress company and she eventually found a passion around sleep and mattresses.
 She has proven that you can still make money, even if you don’t have huge numbers, with affiliate marketing.
 Janet what do you wish you knew before you started blogging?

 Janet: The one thing that I wish I knew sooner is how to make money blogging.
 I was afraid to do it, so it took me some time.
 I started blogging as a passion because I love to write.
-I was really focused on that passion, but you need to find something that you’re passionate about that you have an interest in.
-That you can sustain, but that can make you money.
+I was really focused on that passion, but you need to find something that you’re passionate about, that you have an interest in, that you can sustain, but that can make you money.

 For years, I just wrote about whatever I was interested in and I’m kind of ADD, so that was a lot of different things.
 But then a mattress company hired me to do some consulting.
 The product sold really well and that turned me on to this industry that I’ve totally loved.
-Over time, it's become most of my income.

 In the beginning, people hired me to consult or to do a job because they saw my blog posts and they trusted me and wanted to hire me.
-But over time I’ve wanted to switch.
-Less from doing consulting and jobs to having passive income with affiliate marketing.
-So I recommend something and somebody clicks and they buy something and I make a percentage because I use an affiliate link.
+But over time I’ve wanted to switch from doing consulting jobs to having passive income with affiliate marketing.
+So I recommend something, somebody clicks a link and they buy something and I make a percentage because I use an affiliate link.

 - I wish I used video sooner.
 I usually start out with a video and put it on YouTube.
 And here’s why – on a blog, you don’t get paid for ads unless you have massive amounts of traffic.
 But on YouTube, once you get approved for ads, you can make money every time someone views that video.
 I really loved that.
-And then I use a script that I wrote for my video to make a blog post out of that.
-Or I use rev.com – they’ll take whatever you said in the video and give you back the text and it takes like five minutes.
+And then I use a script that I wrote for my video to make a blog post out of that or I use rev.com – they’ll take whatever you said in the video and give you back the text and it takes like five minutes.

 - I wish I knew about Pretty Links sooner.
 That’s a WordPress plugin.
 The free version is just great.
 Instead of this long, ugly affiliate URL that you get from Amazon or other affiliate programs, it makes it nice.
 It’s just your domain forward-slash whatever word or words that you put in there.
 So for example, I know that my affiliate link for purple mattress, which is my favorite mattress, is newspapermom.com/purple.
 That makes it super easy to remember and to share.
-So I hope those tips helped you.

 Don’t be afraid to let blogging be your main income.
 Good luck in your blogging journey.
 And thanks for listening.

 Misty: Thank you Janet.
 That was jam-packed with some great advice – niche down.
 Janet got really successful when she focused on just mattresses and sleep.
 I know it seems counterintuitive but Janet is absolutely right that when you niche down, you will find more success.

 I also love that she mentioned repurposing content.
 So you create a video for YouTube, and then you have that video transcribed and you now have a blog post.
 Sometimes we feel like it is extremely difficult to be successful online because we feel like we have to be all the different places at once, but what Janet is teaching here is that you can be in multiple places at once with very little additional work.

 And last, affiliate marketing is a favorite of mine.
-My first website became successful based on affiliate marketing, as well, for the first few years.
+My first website became successful based on affiliate marketing, for the first few years.
 It is an easy way to get started and you don’t have to create your own product.
 You can simply recommend someone else’s product.
-Make sure that the products you recommend are ones that you personally use and love, and you will be successful.
+Make sure that the products you recommend are ones that you personally use and love and you will be successful.

 MISTY: Our next guest is Kim.
 I first met Kim when I reached out to her about an e-course I was creating.
-And she then did all she could to help me promote and sell that e-course.
-I actually met her in person shortly thereafter and have been impressed with her competence and her mission.
+She then did all she could to help me promote and sell that e-course.
+I actually met her in person shortly thereafter and have been impressed with her confidence and her mission.

 Kim: Something I wish I had known before I started blogging, and maybe some advice to anyone thinking about blogging or new to blogging, would be to share what you’re passionate about and to come up with a why – like a reason of why you are doing what you’re doing.
 Why are you blogging?
 When we understand what our why is, it is going to help us stay focused and it’s going to help us overcome any discouragements that we may get along the way.
 It will help us avoid comparisons with others, and it’s going to help us from getting burned out.

 It is easy to get caught up in the numbers, but I have realized throughout the years that I have been blogging that it really isn’t about the numbers.
 It’s about the person and it’s about connection.
 If I can help just one person, then my time and efforts are so worth it.
 I hope that this little bit of advice is helpful and best wishes to you.

 Misty: Thanks, Kim.
 Having a purpose beyond making money is essential to see true success as a blogger.
 We have to remember that the people on the other side of all those numbers are actual people.
 You have human beings with needs that we are hoping to meet and when we know exactly what it is, we want to help them.

-And when we know what our why is, as Kim put it, we are more successful.
+When we know what our why is, as Kim put it, we are more successful.
 One of the important lessons I’ve learned is that there are some numbers that are simply vanity numbers.
 You might get a whole bunch of likes on a social media post, but if you weren’t actually changing someone’s life and helping them to grow and be better, then those numbers really don’t mean anything.

 this journey of life.
 You can visit her website Life’s Journey to Perfection.

 MISTY: Our next guest is my friend, Maria.
 She is another wonderful blogger that I have met in real life.
 She is fun and happy.
 In fact, her website MECK Mom, is all about helping you to be the fun mom.
-And she does this in a way that does not complicate your life and make it harder.
+She does this in a way that does not complicate your life and make it harder.

-She’s a regular guest on KSL Studio Five, where she shares some incredible mom hacks.
+She’s a regular guest on KSL Studio 5, where she shares some incredible mom hacks.
 My very favorite of hers, that we use, is to use a balloon as a flexible lid on top of all those really annoying little ponytail holders, and then to use a seam ripper to get them out.
 She is full of these types of ideas.
 I have no idea how she continues to come up with them.
 If you want to check out more of those, check out her website Meck Mom.
 All right, Maria, what is something you wish you knew before you started blogging?

 If you just find your niche and you then make an effort to highlight other people’s specialties, especially those that complement yours, then opportunities to collaborate are more natural and they have a more lasting impact.
-And that has made a huge difference in both the growth of my brand and also just the enjoyment that I get out of working with it.
+That has made a huge difference in both the growth of my brand and also just the enjoyment that I get out of working with it.

 Misty: Yes, very helpful Maria.
 Thank you so much for your time being here today.
-I think one thing that panics new bloggers, and if I’m honest, even myself still with years of experience, it is hard when you’re in a space and you see somebody who’s doing the same thing that you’re doing or something similar, it can freak you out and you think, oh my goodness, I’m never going to be successful because this person is already doing exactly what I’m trying to do.
+I think one thing that panics new bloggers, and if I’m honest even myself still with years of experience, it is hard when you’re in a space and you see somebody who’s doing the same thing that you’re doing or something similar, it can freak you out and you think, “oh my goodness, I’m never going to be successful because this person is already doing exactly what I’m trying to do.”
 But that’s not true.

 You Might Also Like: